Refined-Deep Reinforcement Learning for MIMO Bistatic Backscatter Resource Allocation: Simulation Results

+The proposed RSMB and RDMB algorithms are compared against two benchmarks: 1) the AO method and 2) deep Q-network methods of DQN, DDQN, and DuelDQN.
+The minimum exploration rate for the agent, the initial exploration rate for the agent, the exploration decay rate for the agent, and number of steps between target network updates for deep Q-networks are set to $\num{0.01}$, $\num{1.0}$, $\num{0.995}$, and $\num{1000}$, respectively.

-Fig. \ref{fig_1} illustrates the SAC algorithm's enhanced capability in achieving higher average sum rates over epochs compared to the DDPG approach.
-The smoother convergence pattern observed with SAC can be attributed to its entropy-regularization feature, which promotes exploring a broad range of actions through a stochastic policy framework.
+Fig. \ref{fig_1} illustrates the RSMB algorithm's enhanced capability in achieving higher average sum rates over epochs compared to the RDMB approach.
+The smoother convergence pattern observed with RSMB can be attributed to SAC's entropy-regularization feature, which promotes exploring a broad range of actions through a stochastic policy framework.
 This feature is especially beneficial in complex scenarios characterized by large, high-dimensional state spaces, such as those encountered in MIMO systems.
-Conversely, the DDPG algorithm exhibits more variability in its learning curve, likely due to its actor-critic structure's proneness to accumulating errors in the $Q$-function estimation process.
-Additionally, DDPG's performance is sensitive to the tuning of hyperparameters, including learning rates and the size of the replay buffer, which can lead to fluctuations in its effectiveness.
-Unlike SAC's stochastic policy approach, DDPG's reliance on deterministic policies may limit its ability to explore the action space thoroughly.
-Despite these challenges, SAC maintains a high average sum rate, demonstrating its superior ability to balance exploration and exploitation of well-known profitable strategies, making it a highly suitable algorithm for real-world applications where environments are neither stationary nor entirely predictable.
+Conversely, the RDMB algorithm exhibits more variability in its learning curve, likely due to its actor-critic structure's proneness to accumulating errors in the $Q$-function estimation process.
+Additionally, RDMB's performance is sensitive to the tuning of hyperparameters, including learning rates and the size of the replay buffer, which can lead to fluctuations in its effectiveness.
+Unlike RSMB's stochastic policy approach, RDMB's reliance on deterministic policies may limit its ability to explore the action space thoroughly.
+Despite these challenges, RSMB maintains a high average sum rate, demonstrating its superior ability to balance exploration and exploitation of well-known profitable strategies, making it a highly suitable algorithm for real-world applications where environments are neither stationary nor entirely predictable.